krshrimali/DCGAN-CelebA-PyTorch-CPP/README.md

 ## TODOs:

-1. Update blogs
+1. Update existing blog
-2. Add animations and outputs to the README file
+2. Write new blog: Share results and what has changed in Libtorch API 333Add animations and outputs to the README file